Articles in this section

 What is angular service and why we need to use it?

-The angular service which helps us to maintain some common business logic as a single module.
-You can reuse it at any other components in an application.
-So, it will increase code reusability to keep your application simple.
+The Angular service helps us maintain some common business logic as a single module.
+You can reuse it in other components of an application.
+This increases code reusability and keeps your application simple.

-Refer following code examples to show an alert, confirmation and prompt dialog using angular service.
+Refer to the following code examples to show an alert, confirmation, and prompt dialog using an Angular service.

 Step 1: Create a common reusable dialog service.

-Create a reusable service under dialog.service folder named dialog.ts and add the following code.
+Create a reusable service under the dialog.service folder named dialog.ts and add the following code:

 import { Injectable } from '@angular/core';